 We encourage all residents to visit our website to learn more details about the Needs Assessment and Feasibility Study that was conducted by Quinn Evans Associates that helped us to create this future plan, the three Community Meetings we hosted in the study process, and the details of our upcoming millage and ballot questions.

-The Library Board will be hosting two Town Hall informational meetings on June 29 and July 21.
+The Library Board will be hosting two Town Hall informational meetings on June 29 and July 21 at 6:30 pm.
 We encourage all residents to attend those meetings to have any questions answered.

 We are now offering SCOLA!

 We are happy to announce a new partnership with SCOLA, a nonprofit educational organization that receives and re-transmits foreign TV programming from around the world and provides other foreign language resources, language lessons and learning materials.
 SCOLA is a valuable source for language learning and cultural studies.
 Click here to learn more about SCOLA.

 Kroger Community Rewards Program

 Enroll in the Kroger Community Rewards program, and you can help the Lyon Township Public Library every time you shop!
 Even if you already have a Kroger card enrolled in the program, you will need to re-nroll this month.
 If you don't re-enroll we wil no longer receive .05% of your purchases!
 We joined the program in 2015and every check has been bigger than the last, but we need you to re-enroll to continue receiving FREE MONEY!
 A Kroger Plus Card is required to participate, get one at the customer service desk at any Kroger store.

 - Click on "Sign In" or create an account.
 Most participants are new online customers, so they must click "Create an Account".
 After creating an account, add your Kroger card to your account.